GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 > **If your request for TechPass provisioning is successful**:
 >
 >- A TechPass account is provisioned for you and is in pending state.
->- We'll send the TechPass onboarding email which will contain your username.
-Please note that you should use this username to log in, rather than your email address.
+>- You will receive an account created email from TechPass containing your username.
+Note that you should **use this username to log in, rather than your email address**.
 >- Check your junk/spam folder if you do not see the email in your inbox.
 >- **For users invited via TechPass Portal or DevConsole Portal:** You have set up your own password during registration.
 >- **For users invited via TechBiz Portal:** We'll send the initial password by SMS to the registered mobile number.